-9. Individual Flexibility Arrangements
+9. Individual flexibility arrangements

-- 9.1 AHPRA and an Employee may agree to make an individual flexibility arrangement to vary the effect of terms of this agreement if: - (a) the arrangement is about when the work is performed; - (b) the arrangement meets the genuine needs of AHPRA and an Employee in relation to clause 9.1(a); - (c) the arrangement is made at the instigation of the Employee; and - (d) the arrangement is genuinely agreed to by AHPRA and the Employee.
+- 9.1 Ahpra and an employee may agree to make an individual flexibility arrangement to vary the effect of terms of this agreement if: - a. the arrangement is about when and where the work is performed - b. the arrangement meets the genuine needs of Ahpra and an employee in relation to clause 9.1(a) - c. the arrangement is made at the instigation of the employee, and - d. the arrangement is genuinely agreed to by Ahpra and the employee.

-10. AHPRA's obligations in respect of Individual Flexibility Arrangement
+10. Ahpra's obligations in respect of individual flexibility arrangement

-- 10.1 AHPRA must ensure that the terms of the individual flexibility arrangement: - (a) are about permitted matters under s 172 of the FW Act; - (b) are not unlawful terms under s 194 of the FW Act; and - (c) result in the Employee being better off overall than the Employee would be if no arrangement was made. - 10.2 AHPRA must ensure that the individual flexibility arrangement: - (a) is in writing; - (b) includes the name of AHPRA and the Employee; - (c) is signed by AHPRA and the Employee, or if the Employee is under 18 years of age, a parent or guardian of the Employee must also sign the arrangement; - (d) includes details of: - (i) the terms of the agreement that will be varied by the arrangement; - (ii) how the arrangement will vary the effect of the terms; and - (iii) how the Employee will be better off overall in relation to the terms and conditions of his or her employment as a result of the arrangement; and - (e) states the day on which the arrangement commences. - 10.3 AHPRA must provide the Employee a copy of the individual flexibility arrangement within 14 days after it is agreed.
+- 10.1 Ahpra must ensure that the terms of the individual flexibility arrangement: - a. are about permitted matters under s 172 of the FW Act - b. are not unlawful terms under s 194 of the FW Act, and - c. result in the employee being better off overall than the employee would be if no arrangement was made. - 10.2 Ahpra must ensure that the individual flexibility arrangement: - a. is in writing - b. includes the name of Ahpra and the employee - c. is signed by Ahpra and the employee, or if the employee is under 18 years of age, a parent or guardian of the employee must also sign the arrangement - d. includes details of: - i. the terms of the agreement that will be varied by the arrangement - ii. how the arrangement will vary the effect of the terms, and - iii. how the employee will be better off overall in relation to the terms and conditions of their employment as a result of the arrangement, and - e. states the day on which the arrangement commences. - 10.3 Ahpra must provide the employee a copy of the individual flexibility arrangement within 14 days after it is agreed.

-11. Termination of Individual Flexibility Arrangement
+11. Termination of individual flexibility arrangement

-- 11.1 AHPRA or an Employee may terminate the individual flexibility arrangement: - (a) by giving no more than 28 days written notice to the other party to the arrangement; or - (b) if AHPRA and Employee agree in writing at any time.
+- 11.1 Ahpra or an employee may terminate the individual flexibility arrangement: - a. by giving no more than 28 days written notice to the other party to the arrangement - b. if Ahpra and employee agree in writing at any time.